mozilla/remote-settings/kinto_remote_settings/README.rst

 .. image:: workflow.png

-The editors and reviewers groups are automatically created when the source collection is created.
+The reviewers group is automatically created when the source collection is created.

 Multiple certificates